silverstripe-rebelalliance/silverstripe-faq/README.md

 ## Introduction

-This module provides FAQ functionality on top of Solr for CWP 1.1.*.
+This module provides FAQ functionality on top of Solr.

 ## Requirements

+ * Fulltextsearch module, v2.1.0 or up.

+### Using CWP

+If your using the module with CWP, extra requirements should be noticed (even if not required on composer for this project)

- * CWP 1.1.0
+ * CWP 1.1.1
- * CWP-core branch master, commit 3e26cd3fba5ee0588121351e71513c50260fa751
+ * CWP-core 1.1.2
- * Fulltextsearch module, branch master, commit 1683f776bd45fc69299a6268aeba3e8542d8a992

-When the versions for cwp-core and silverstripe-fulltextsearch get tagged, the requirements for this module will change to that stable versions.

 ## Installation